surlab/Park_et_al/code/README.md

 ## Usage instructions

 ### Overview
-All code can be run through "scripts/main_analysis.py" that contains sections of code.
+All analysis code can be run through "scripts/main_analysis.py" except for SVM-decoding analysis and GLM analysis.
 In the Python IDE, navigate to scripts/ directory and open main_analysis.py.
+For SVM-decoding analysis, navigate to scripts/ directory and open batch_decoder_gratings.py or batch_decoder_movies.py.
+For GLM analysis, navigate to scripts/ directory and open ...

 ### Input files
 The code expects to find 2 kinds of data files